r3mi/poly2tri.js/README.md

         (300;100)
 is valid data to describe 4 points.

+Some interesting samples can be interactively loaded using the "Load preset data" option menu.
-You can get additional sample files from the `tests/data` directory.
+You can get additional files from the `tests/data` directory.

 You need a modern browser to draw the results, supporting the HTML5 `<canvas>`.